dltnexus/dltnexus/README.md

 ## Features

 - **Distributed Ledger Integration**: Seamless connection with major blockchain networks
-- **AI Agent Integration**: Advanced autonomous agents for process optimization
+- **AI Agent Integration**: Advanced autonomous agents for research and data analysis
-- **Deep Learning Integration**: Neural network implementations for research and data analysis.
+- **Deep Learning Integration**: Neural network implementations for curation of data and research.
-- **Cross-Chain Communication**: Secure and efficient inter-blockchain messaging
+- **Cross-Chain Tools**: Tools for interacting with multiple blockchains from a single interface.
+- **Enterprise-grade Security**: Multi-layered security measures to protect sensitive data and transactions.
-- **Enterprise Solutions**: Scalable solutions for private and publicbusiness implementation
+- **Enterprise Solutions**: Scalable solutions for private and public business implementation

 ## Technology Stack

-- Blockchain Platforms
+- Blockchain Agnostic Functionality
 - AI/ML Frameworks
 - Development Tools
-- Infrastructure
+- AI Agent Infrastructure
+- Enterprise Solutions
+- Identity and Data Security

 ## Getting Started

-Initial documentation upload and formatting will occur during Q1 2025.
+- Initial documentation and platform architecture will be uploaded to the 'docs' folder in Q1 2025.
+- Website will be updated with the latest information and features.

 ### Prerequisites